Our School App Stay connected on the go...

-The purpose of the Modern Foreign Language curriculum is to foster pupils’ curiosity and deepen their understanding of the wider world.
-Aside from developing language skills, there are a number of broader aims, including cultural awareness and broadening the experiences that we offer our pupils.
+Valley Invicta Primary School at Holborough Lakes is committed to providing a broad and balanced curriculum across all key stages and we believe that learning a foreign language is an essential skill in today’s global society.
+Our primary MFL curriculum enables all pupils to reach a level of mastery which will support them in their future MFL studies at secondary level.
+Aside from developing language skills, there are a number of broader aims, including cultural awareness, fostering pupils’ curiosity to understand the world and broadening the experiences that we offer our pupils.
 Learning a modern foreign language provides a wealth of opportunities to practise before an audience and develop both speaking and listening skills.
 We want them to confidently demonstrate their strong interpersonal skills and confidently communicate using their new language skills.
 Furthermore, we are striving for our pupils to become well-prepared global citizens and enable them to have the ability to participate confidently within their future roles in a global society.
-Learning French will provide a solid foundation for learning further languages, equipping pupils with the skills to work or study overseas in the future.
+Spanish is taught to our KS2 pupils on a weekly basis.

 - To build a curriculum subject which develops learning and results in the acquisition of knowledge in order to prepare our pupils to become global citizens now and in their future.

 - To design a curriculum subject with appropriate subject knowledge, skills and understanding to fulfil the requirements of the National Curriculum.
 This will ensure that the pupils receive a ‘balanced and broadly-based’ curriculum which promotes the spiritual, moral, cultural, mental and physical development to prepare them potential opportunities and responsibilities in the future.

 - To build an MFL curriculum subject which ensures children can communicate in another language other than English.

 - To design and resource an MFL programme of study which enables our children to explore and experience the cultural capital of Spain through its language and traditions.